-The last few seasons of SoCal Connected were produced on a shoestring budget which is why the show stopped hiring dedicated location sound guys.
-Field production didn’t even get PA’s so interviewees were hastily wired up by camera operators.
-I’m pretty anal about audio quality since I got my start doing work for public radio.
-Over the past few years, I’ve worked as a utility or field mixer for several documentaries so have been slowly upgrading my indie budget gear to the Hollywood audio trinity of Lectrosonics, DPA and Sound Devices.
-I’ve learned how to properly gain stage, swing a boom and hide lav mics which can be tricky voodoo.
+The last few seasons of KCET’s SoCal Connected were produced on a shoestring budget which is why the show stopped using dedicated location sound guys.
+We didn’t even get PA’s to help setup so camera operators had to provide their own mics and wire up interviewees.
+I took this part of the job seriously since I’m pretty anal about audio quality since I got my start doing work for public radio.
+Over the past few years, I’ve worked as a utility or field mixer for documentaries so have been slowly upgrading my indie budget gear to the Hollywood audio trinity of Lectrosonics, DPA and Sound Devices.
+I’ve learned how to properly gain stage, swing a boom and hide lav mics which can be tricky.
 Concealed mics will pick up everything around it including fabric rustling and stubble on a starchy collar.
-Through some trial and error, I’ve learned how to construct effective lav rigs out of moleskin, fur and wire standoffs that are quick to tape underneath clothing and provide isolation.
+Through trial and error, I’ve learned how to construct effective lav rigs out of moleskin, fur and wire standoffs that are quick to tape underneath clothing and provide isolation.
 The last location sound job that I did required a bit more rigging than usual.
 A friend of mine was hired to direct a commercial for a Japanese suit company.
 He called me because he wanted to lay some ambient audio beneath a music soundtrack.
-A pro skater and bmx rider were hired to do park tricks while wearing suits made of high tech stretchy fabrics.
-I was surprised that both pros were familiar with the suit brand.
-Between takes, I heard them raving about how great the cut of Japanese suits were compared to the offerings made by more well known European designers.
+A pro skater and bmx rider were hired to do park tricks while wearing suits made of high-tech stretchy fabrics.
+I was surprised to hear that both pros were familiar with the suit brand.
+Between takes, they raved about how great the cut of Japanese suits were compared to those offered by European designers.
 Not the conversation that I expected to hear from extreme athletes.
 Of course, all of this stretchy synthetic fabric was incredibly noisy.
 I ended up running a Countryman B6 lav mic out the bottom of their pant legs and under the laces of their shoes so that it would pick up the sound of their wheels being transmitted through the board.
 The only problem were the spills and there were many startling crashes.
-Patches of suit would abrade into nothingness as riders slid down the side of bowls and ramps.
+Patches of suit would abrade into nothingness as riders slowly slid down the side of bowls and ramps.
 My lav cables were literally hanging out of giant holes in their slacks!
 The B6 mics are not the best sounding but they are tiny enough to be placed in the open.
 The mics are also waterproof, have pretty durable cables and are a lot cheaper than my DPA lavs so are more affordably expendable.
-Of course, the suits cost way more than all of my DPA gear put together.
+The dozens of suits used cost way more than all of my sound gear put together.
 Wardrobe was throwing away armloads of damaged suits with vests and shirts between takes.
-I was probably the only crew member tempted to dumpster dive.
-How difficult could it be to patch holes?
-My audio gear:Sennheiser 8060 and Schoeps CMC641, Audio Technica 4073a, Audix SCX1 hypercardioid mic pair (for two-person matched indoor interviews, stereo pair and as plant mics), AKG CK93 hypercardioid mic, Audix boundary mic.
-Lectrosonics 411 and LR receivers, Lectrosonics SMQV, SMDA, LT transmitters.
+I’m certain that I was the only crew member tempted to dumpster dive.
+How difficult would it have been to patch holes?
+My audio gear:Sennheiser 8060 and Schoeps CMC641, Audio Technica 4073a, Audix SCX1 hypercardioid mics (x2), Audix boundary mic.
+Lectrosonics 411 (x2) and LR receivers (x2), Lectrosonics SMQV (x2), SMDA, LT transmitters (x2).
 DPA 4060 lavs (x4), Sanken Cos-11s (x2), Countryman B6s (x2), Tram TR50 (x2), Sound Devices Mixpre 6 II mixer/recorder, K-Tec booms.
-Tentacle Sync timecode boxes, Rycote windscreen, Comtek and IEMs for audio and video monitoring.
+Tentacle Sync timecode boxes, Rycote windscreen, Comtek Option P7 transmitter and receiver and G4 IEMs for audio and video monitoring

 Of the many SoCal Connected shows that I’ve worked on, Grappling with Giants is my favorite.
 It’s a short doc that I produced for KCET about Jim Lowerre, a tech writer from Garden, Grove, Calif. that built an authentic sumo ring (dohyo) in his backyard.
 Believe me when I say that this is a rare thing since it takes a lot of work to build and maintain a regulation dohyo.
 Most amateur sumo wrestlers (everybody outside of Japan) practice on canvas.
 I’d met Lowerre at a regional sumo tournament while working on a story for Muscle & Fitness.
 I was there to interview Trent Sabo, a weightlifter from Oceanside that wanted to become a pro sumo wrestler.
 Sabo’s Oceanside Sumo Kyokai wrestling club regularly drove 60 miles north on weekends to practice at Lowerre’s “Dohyo of Dreams” and they had interesting things to say about the dohyo and it’s owner.
 A self-described sumo superfan, Lowerre has been trying to promote the sport in America for years.
 He built his “Dohyo of Dreams” as a destination for sumo clubs and people did indeed come.
 Wrestlers from all over the state have traveled to compete in Lowerre’s homegrown tournaments.
 The wilted lawn and ramshackle lawn sheds raise eyebrows but once bare feet touch the damp sand for the first time, wrestlers will audibly coo, says Lowerre who hand troweled special sand to create the ring and consecrated it with authentic blessings of dried squid and sake.
 “Most amateur sumo wrestlers have only practiced on canvas and that is a very different experience.”
 Lowerre owns his own mawashi (sumo loincloth) and has competed in a number of tournaments.
 Unfortunately, back problems have sidelined Lowerre’s wrestling ambitions.
 He still wants The Dohyo of Dreams to be a regular stop for all the local clubs but interest in his tournaments has declined.
 “I try to put them on but fewer and fewer come every time.
 But I can still watch them wrestle and I’m happy with that.”
 You can see Grappling with Giants here: https://www.pbs.org/video/wheres-nancy-and-the-virus-hunter-moqoom.
 The segment is in the last six minutes of the episode and is unlisted because it was added at the last minu Jim Lowerre waters down the ring to keep the surface dampOceanside Sumo Kyokai Club warms up Lowerre’s sumo mwashiMuscle & Fitness storyWeightlifter Trent Sabo wants to go pro Previous Next